Aberdeen woman's shock as bird of prey almost snatches pet Chihuahua - Evening Express

-An Abereen dog owner has spoken of her shock after her Chihuahua was snatched from their garden by a bird of prey.
+An Aberdeen dog owner has spoken of her shock after her Chihuahua was snatched from their garden by a bird of prey.

 Sheila Gillanders’ beloved dog Emma was almost scooped up by the large bird yesterday morning while in the garden of their home in Stoneywood.